MiquelNasarre/FourierS1/README.md

 math seen in the paper for this particular case.
 Lets go through its functionalities.

 ### Drawing
 The drawing tool is mostly how you are supposed to design functions with the program.
-It is pretty straight forward and easy to use.
+It is pretty straightforward and easy to use.
 You just press the *Draw* button and draw any shape you want in the complex plane using the mouse.
 Once you're done, press enter and the program will compute everything and display it as a function.

-To see the points you have drawn just click on the *Show* button, then the points stored on the *Fourier* class will be displayed.
+To see the points you have drawn just click on the *Show* button, then the points stored on the *iFourier* class will be displayed.
 You can also modify the number of points you want using the Points input on the top of the menu bar.

 Now, how does it work?
 Once you press the *Draw* button, every time you are pressing the left button of the mouse and the mouse position changes it records a new location in an array.
 Once all the locations are recorded and you press *Enter*, the program considers every location is evenly spaced in time, and it distributes the function points accordingly.

 This assumption greatly simplifies the math in the paper, since all of the points are evenly spaced.
-Every time we compute
-$t_{i+1} -t_i$ it will just be $\frac{2\pi}{N}$ where $N$ is the total number of points.
+Every time we compute $t_{i+1} -t_i$ it will just be $\frac{2\pi}{N}$ where $N$ is the total number of points.
 So the formulas we will be using will be simplified using this equality.

 For computing the actual coefficients, after choosing which ones to compute $-$ which will be discussed in the following section $-$ and centering the figure in order that the first coefficient is $0$, it uses the modified formula from the paper

 $$
 f_n \approx \frac{1}{N} \sum_{i=0}^{N-1} \frac{z_i+z_{i+1}}{2} \overline{\psi_n} \left( 2\pi \frac{i + 1/2}{N} \right)